neurobin/rnm/README.md

 7. `/l/` in name string will be replaced with line number from *Name String File*.
 8. `/dc/` in name string will be replaced with directory count
 9. `/-i/` in name string will be replaced with inverse index.
-10. `/-ir/` in name string will be replaced with iverse reserved index.
+10. `/-ir/` in name string will be replaced with inverse reserved index.
 In general, `-` in the above replacement rules (applies to indexes excluding `/l/` and `/dc/`) will mean inverse index conforming to their meaning.

+Inverse Index       : Decrementing index.

 **Name String File  :** A file which contains a list of name string (one per line) to be applied to the new files.

 **Search String     :** A string that is used to search for files with matching
                     filenames against the search string.
-By default it is a regex if -sF option is not used.
+By default it is a regex if `-sF` option is not used.

 **Index Field Length:** An integer value defining the field length of index.
                     empty field will be filled with 0's.
 For example, if